Table of contents

 The entire chronology of Gibson Les Paul manufacture can be provisionally divided into four eras:

-1) 1952-1960 (the golden age of authentic guitar manufacturing – creation of solid body instruments, invention of PAF humbucker pickups, the advent of sunburst coloring, the use of tune-o-matic bridge together with stop bar tailpiece, the reduction of the neck thickness ’58-’59-’60 with a long tenon into the body, the use of lightweight Honduran mahogany);
+1) 1952-1960 (the golden age of authentic guitar manufacturing – creation of solid body instruments, invention of PAF humbucker pickups, the advent of sunburst coloring, the use of tune-o-matic bridge together with stop bar tailpiece, the reduction of the neck thickness ’58-’59-’60 with a long tenon into the body, the use of lightweight Honduran mahogany and Brazilian rosewood);

-2) 1968-1982 (resumption of the guitar manufacture – experiments with gluing neck and body out of several pieces, the use of maple as the material for the neck and fretboard, the shortening of the neck tenon, the use of volute at the headstock);
+2) 1968-1982 (resumption of the guitar manufacture – experiments with gluing neck and body out of several pieces, the use of maple as the material for the neck and fretboard, the shortening of the neck tenon, the use of volute at the headstock, the opening of a second factory in Nashville, which initiated the competition with Kalamazoo plant and the production of custom and innovative instrument The Les Paul, Artisan, 25/50 Anniversary, Artist, Custom Super 400, Spotlight);

-3) 1983-present (resumption of manufacturing guitars out of one-piece mahogany, gradual introduction of various perforations inside the body, diversification of the guitar line);
+3) 1983-present (resumption of manufacturing guitars out of one-piece mahogany, gradual introduction of various perforations inside the body, diversification of the guitar line, appearance of non-authentic Pre-Historic Reissue, the closure of Kalamazoo factory);

-4) 1993-present (setting up the Custom Shop division, regular limited run release of historic reissues, rare and anniversary versions as well as signature models of famous guitarists).
+4) 1993-present (setting up the Gibson Custom, Art & Historic Division, regular limited run release of historic reissues, rare and anniversary versions as well as signature models of famous guitarists).

-Over the last half a century, Gibson Les Paul guitars have been played by numerous legendary musicians and bands: Les Paul, Paul McCartney, Jimmy Page, Billy Gibbons, Ace Frehley, Randy Rhoads, Zakk Wylde, Slash, Gary Moore, Joe Perry, Richie Sambora, Guns n’ Roses and others.
+Over the last half a century, Gibson Les Paul guitars have been played by numerous legendary musicians and bands: Les Paul, Paul McCartney, Jimmy Page, Billy Gibbons, Ace Frehley, Randy Rhoads, Zakk Wylde, Slash, Gary Moore, Vivian Campbell, Doug Aldrich, Joe Perry, Richie Sambora, Guns n’ Roses, Santa Cruz and others.

 2. Gibson Les Paul Design Features

 Let us consider design features of the cult musical instrument.
 Various types of mahogany (Honduran, Pacific) as well as korina are used as the body material.
 The distinctive feature of Pacific mahogany is its low weight and lower sound in overdrive, which adds deepness to the guitar.
 All in all, the weight difference can be caused by the use of rare hardwood types, by cutting the workpiece off of a higher part of the trunk or by a different drying technology.
-Korina, in its turn, has strongly pronounced lower and upper mids imparting rhythm density and high clarity to the instrument.
+Korina, in its turn, has strongly pronounced mids and excellent resonance imparting rhythm density to the instrument.
 As far as the body design is concerned, it can be solid, perforated (with holes or chambers of various geometry) or hollow.

-Archtop has variable thickness of 0.24-0.67" (6-17 mm) and is produced out of maple with figured grain pattern.
-Hawaiian koa, which imparts the most richest overtones and the best clarity to the guitar when playing solo, redwood, which is characterized by the most shrilly and sharp sound, and mahogany, which imparts very fat overdrive to the instrument, are used extremely rarely as the material.
+Archtop has variable thickness of 0.24-0.71" (6-18 mm) and is produced out of maple with figured grain pattern.
+Hawaiian koa, which imparts the most richest overtones and the best clarity to the guitar when playing solo, walnut or redwood, which is characterized by the most shrilly and sharp sound, and mahogany, which imparts very fat overdrive to the instrument, are used extremely rarely as the material.

 Traditionally, Gibson guitars are finished with a thin nitrocellulose lacquer that enables the wood to breathe and produce as much resonance as possible thanks to the absence of wood shrinkage effect.
 At the same time, the disadvantage of this finishing is its low wear resistance, because of which the instruments should be handled with great care to avoid scratches.